gbogard/hugo-portfolio/content/posts/functional-error-handling/index.md

 ## Making exceptions exceptional again

 To make the invisible errors visible again, we need to stop encoding them as exceptions and start encoding them as regular data.
-We need a way of showcasing they error cases of our methods directly in their signatures, so they don't surprise anyone anymore, and we need a way of composing error-prone code safely, because we're not writing our entire application in a single function, right?
+We need a way of showcasing the error cases of our methods directly in their signatures, so they don't surprise anyone anymore, and we need a way of composing error-prone code safely, because we're not writing our entire application in a single function, right?

-One of the way we can turn errors into data is by using `Option` to model the potential absence of value, and `Either` to model computations that may fail while associating additional data to the failure.
+One of the ways we can turn errors into data is by using `Option` to model the potential absence of value, and `Either` to model computations that may fail while associating additional data to the failure.
 I will introduce some examples of using these structures to handle errors, but I won't dwell on them too much,

 Let's bring our first example back.
 If we were to refuse the user a discount in certain cases, instead of throwing an exception, we can expand the return type of our function